← Back to ResourcesBreed Guides

 Subvalvular aortic stenosis (SAS) is the most relevant cardiac issue in Berners.
 It is a narrowing below the aortic valve that forces the heart to work harder.
 Mild SAS may be silent.
 Moderate to severe SAS causes exercise intolerance, fainting (syncope), and sudden death in some cases.

 Mild SAS may need only annual monitoring.
-Moderate to severe SAS is treated with beta blockers and activity restriction.
-Dilated cardiomyopathy (DCM) is also seen in the breed but at lower rates than Doberman or Great Dane.
+Moderate to severe SAS is managed by a veterinary cardiologist, who decides on any cardiac medication and activity restriction for the individual dog.
+Dilated cardiomyopathy (DCM) is also seen in the breed but at lower rates than in Dobermans or Great Danes.

 Hypothyroidism